 Check what the Will says

-The deceased person may have included a specific gift in their Will or a lump sum payment or a share of their Estate for the Executor, on the understanding that the Executor carries out their duties.
-However, if there is no such clause then the Executor is not able to invoice the Estate for the time they have spent dealing with the administration.
+There might be a specific gift in the Will, a lump sum payment or a share of the Estate for the Executor, on the understanding that they carry out this role.
+However, if there isn't then the Executor can't invoice the Estate for the time they've spent dealing with the administration.

 That said, the Executor should not be expected to be out of pocket for their services.
-Therefore they are entitled to claim back from the Estate any out of pocket expenses that they have been required to pay, such as Probate Court fees, Inheritance Tax, etc. For this reason, it’s a good idea for the Executor to provide the Beneficiaries with receipts and invoices for these payments.
+They are entitled to claim back any expenses from the Estate.
+This might include Probate Court fees, Inheritance Tax, etc. For this reason, it’s a good idea for the Executor to provide the Beneficiaries with receipts and invoices for these payments.

 If the deceased person appointed a professional Executor in their Will, it’s common for the professional to charge a fee for this service.
-The professional Executor will want to ensure that the Will contains a specific fee clause, which if written correctly will entitle them to charge for their services.
-This ensures that they will get paid for the time they have spent administering the Estate as well as reimburse any out of pocket expenses that they have paid.
+The professional Executor will want to ensure that the Will contains a specific fee clause, which will entitle them to charge for their services.

 If the family or Beneficiaries of the deceased are not happy with the fees chargeable they do have the right to request that the named Executor renounces their role as Executor.
 This would mean that the professional Executor steps down from their duties.

 Depending on the terms of the Will, there may be a co-Executor or a substitute Executor who can then take up the responsibility.
 It’s important to note, however, that the fee clause will only relate to the professional Executor, so the co-Executor or substitute Executor who then becomes responsible for dealing with the Estate will not receive this payment.